manish-pra/sampling-gpmpc/README.md

-# Sampling based GPMPC
+# Sampling-based Gaussian Process Model Predictive Control

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains code for the "Safe Gaussian process-based MPC using efficient sampling within a sequential quadratic programming framework" work.
+This repository contains code for the paper "Towards safe and tractable Gaussian process-based MPC:
+Efficient sampling within a sequential quadratic programming framework" work.
+The code is licensed under the MIT license.

-## Getting started
+## Installation

 1. Create new `workspace` folder.
 This is used as a base directory for the following steps.
 2. Clone the main repository